Lesson video

 Well done.

-Well done if you got that one right.
+You got that one right.

-For question two, there were 14 crayons in a box, two were lost, and the rest were shared equally between four students.
+Two were lost, and the rest were shared equally between four students.

-What fraction of the full crayon box does each student receive?
+What fraction of the full crayon box does each student receive?"
 Well, if there were 14 crayons and two were lost, that means there are 12 left.

 12 divided by those four students means each person gets three each.